mrchrisjoy/redux-entity/README.md

 ]
 ```
 ### getSelectedEntityId
-Takes in a collection object and returns the selected entity (ie. return `state.selectedEntityId`).
+Takes in a collection object and returns the selected entity.
 ### getMeta
 Takes in a collection object and returns its meta.
 ### getNextPage